|

 "Thanks, I'll be down in a second."

-before she wiped her nose on her sweater.
-She reached for the envelope
+she wiped her nose on her sweater.
+She reached for the envelope again and

-again and traced his writing with her finger.
-She couldn't bear to open
+traced his writing with her finger.
+She couldn't bear to open it, she didn't

 She tore open the envelope.